koka-lang/madoko/doc/overview.md

 	Please read more about LaTeX and TeX [#Lamport:Latex, Chapter 4; #Knuth:Tex, page 5].

-When running the Madoko tool, it emits a warning that these references are not yet defined:
+When running Madoko the first time, we get a warning that these references are not yet defined:

 	warning: missing anchor or citation: #Lamport:Latex